OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/DOC.md

 The method is how we get the footprint, with a google search for example it is "google" but it can be with information retrieval from Instagram for example, in this case it is: "instagram_scrapper".
 Then, since we are able to find the procedure of deletion for Instagram with JustDeleteMe, a button appears and allows to remove the associated data.
-It will be redirected to the web page of registration for Instagram and afterward the deletion page.
+It redirects to the web page of registration for Instagram and afterward the deletion page.

 Regarding our relevance choice, if we press "Make as irrelevant" it appears as a